tkrop/go-testing/test/README.md

         // When
         t.Errorf("fail")
         ...
-        // And one of the following
+        // And one of the terminal calls. t.Fatalf("fail")
-        t.Fatalf("fail")
         t.FailNow()
         panic("fail")